Four Year Plan

 SOPHOMORE YEAR: EYES WIDE OPEN

 The second phase of the career planning process must include arming yourself with information related to careers by studying the academic programs in the college catalogue.
 Ask yourself, do I know exactly, the requirements to my academic goals?
 If the answer is no, your work is not done.
-Visit your academic advisor and view the college catalog to understand various degree requirements and obtain copies of the program guides of the majors that may spark an interest to you from the Career Management Center.
+Visit your academic advisor and view the college catalog to understand various degree requirements and obtain copies of the program guides of the majors that may spark an interest to you from the Office of Career Advancement.
 Also, it is important to acquire a better understanding of yourself by assessing your interests, values, strengths and weaknesses.
 This can be obtained by using Focus-2.

 - Develop a file of information regarding specific career options and narrow your potential career choices.